Pre-Conference Training Workshop

 Enrica Chiappero

-President HDCA and University of Pavia
+President of HDCA and University of Pavia

 Marcella Corsi